madhusudanupadhyay/fsnd_movie_trailer_project/README.md

-# A Movie website app that covers the trailers of the top movies
+# A Movie website app that covers the trailers of the top upcoming movies

+## Checkout the application at: https://madhusudanupadhyay.github.io/fsnd_movie_trailer_project/

-## About the project
+### About the project

 1.Used `python` as the controller
 2.Used html to support the application with UI